 Truth & Myth: Crows & Ravens in The Game of Thrones

-The sagas of Westeros, known as A Song of Ice and Fire and adapted into the wildly reknowned Game of Thrones TV series, makes frequent use of Crows and Ravens as omens, messengers and atmosphere.
-The foundation of the stories, plots and characters also draw heavily from real-world mythologies. Â How much of this is fantasy and how much is rooted in truth?
+The sagas of Westeros, known as A Song of Ice and Fire and adapted into the wildly reknowned Game of Thrones TV series, makes frequent use of Crows and Ravens as omens, messengers and atmosphere custom essay writing service.
+The foundation of the stories, plots and characters also draw heavily from real-world mythologies cheap custom essay writing services. Â How much of this is fantasy and how much is rooted in truth?
 Here we examine the many facets of the Westerosi corvid and how it relates to the real-world counterpart – or doesn’t.

 So how does he compare to Loki?
 Dorian the Historian explains on his blog that: